Hvalfjörður Tunnel: Tolls

 The tunnel is toll free as of 28 September 2018, the date when the tunnel was turned over from the private operator Spölur to the Icelandic Road Administration (Vegagerðin).
 Previously, the toll for vehicles less than 6 m in length was ISK 1,000 (USD 9.80).
 Motorcycles and larger vehicles paid different tolls.
 Pedestrians and cyclists are not permitted.
 The money went to pay for the construction of the tunnel by Spölur.

 The original plan assumed it would take 20 years (until 2018) to pay back the cost of building the tunnel, but the traffic volume has proved to be significantly higher than originally projected.
 The volume of traffic is so high that the operator of the tunnel has suggested building a new tunnel alongside the current one because traffic is reaching the threshold mandated by a European regulation (8,000 vehicles daily) over which traffic in opposing directions should be separated.

 Safety issues

 The Hvalfjörður Tunnel received a bad rating in the 2010 European tunnel test, which is carried out annually by the German automobile club ADAC.

 Different aspects were criticized and are also mentioned in the EuroTAP test (see external links), especially the weak lighting, absence of an automatic fire alarm system, too weak ventilation in case of a fire and distance to the next fire station (28 km).
 There are alcoves every 500 m to facilitate turning around, and the storage capacity for water leakage is 2000 m3.

 Between 2007 and 2013, several improvements to the tunnel's security were made, according to the newspaper Morgunblaðið resulting in a doubling of the tunnel's security level.
 The improvements included better lighting, setting up a monitoring system, new emergency lights and more fire extinguishers.
+In 2020, improved LED lighting on lane shoulders was installed.
+In 2024, average speed cameras were installed in the tunnel.